Become a Board Member

 - Not to trade while insolvent

 Board members are expected to attend and actively participate in Board meetings.
-Music Tasmania holds ten Board meetings each year, which are scheduled approximately every 6 weeks.
-Teleconferencing is available for Board members who are not based in Hobart to ensure they can contribute meaningfully.
-Board members are expected to read all board papers and financial statements provided prior to the meeting, which takes up to one hour of preparation.
+Music Tasmania holds ten Board meetings each year, which are scheduled approximately every 6 weeks, currently online through Zoom.

-Some Board members may also have a particular interest or initiative that they would like to work on in partnership with the Board and Music Tasmania’s CEO for the general benefit of members and the music community (e.g. sponsorship development, diversity in music, live music).
+Board members may have a particular interest or initiative that they would like to work on in partnership with the Board and Music Tasmania’s CEO for the general benefit of members and the music community.

 Board members select from among themselves the positions of President (or Chair), Vice President, Treasurer and Secretary.
 The Rules of Association outline the responsibilities of these formal ‘office holders’.
 The incoming Board can select up to two additional members to ensure a diverse range of skills and people are represented.

 What qualities, skills and experience do Board members require?

 Music Tasmania needs a Board with individuals that have a strong commitment to the vision and mission of the organisation.
 Music industry experience is not required but a passion for the music industry is vital.

 - Demonstrate effective leadership: Show initiative, provide vision and motivation to support Tasmania's music community.

 - Actively contribute: Commit your time, expertise and resources to help Music Tasmania achieve its vision and mission.